Gasoline Prices to Turn Higher

 Natural gas prices remain near their recent peak, with the benchmark gas futures contract trading near $2.95 per million British thermal units.
 The rally in gas prices is surprising, given the unusually mild weather across the eastern United States, which has been keeping heating demand low.
 Perhaps traders are betting that the weather is going to turn sharply colder soon.
 But if it doesn’t, we think the rally in gas prices could reverse.
 Gas stockpiles in underground storage are well above average for this time of year, so without strong demand, it’s hard to see how prices can keep rising.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending
+- 6Business Spending Powering OnKiplinger’s latest forecast on business equipment spending

-- 7ENERGY: Crude oil trading from $35 to $40/barrel as fall arrives - currently readingKiplinger's latest forecast on the direction of energy prices
+- 7Gasoline Prices to Turn Higher - currently readingKiplinger's latest forecast on the direction of energy prices

 - 8Home Sales Remain SolidKiplinger's latest forecast on housing starts and home sales

 - 9COVID-19 Surge Boosts E-commerce, Hurts In-store Sales and RestaurantsKiplinger’s latest forecast on retail sales and consumer spending.

 - 10Trade Continues to ReboundKiplinger's latest forecast on the direction of the trade deficit.